stephenh/stephenh.github.com/_posts/2010-07-22-dammit-mysql.markdown

 If you use [PostgreSQL](http://www.postgresql.org), you can be sure that your `NOT NULL` columns do not have `null` values in them.

+(**Update:** I was wrong--MySQL will not insert `null`, but instead insert a default value, e.g. 0 for int or empty-string for strings.
+Personally, since I did not include a `DEFAULT` clause in my DDL, I did not expect the database to add a `DEFAULT` value for me.)

 Auto-Changing Timestamps
 ------------------------